-Lorenzo is a blue-collar town, with 44.22% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Lorenzo is generally considered to be a blue-collar town.
+44.22% of the Lorenzo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lorenzo is a city of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Lorenzo who work in maintenance occupations (12.34%), food service (10.80%), and sales jobs (6.94%).

 The population of Lorenzo has a very low overall level of education: only 7.22% of people over 25 hold a 4-year college degree or higher.